widmogrod/zf2-assetic-module/README.md

   3. Open ``my/project/folder/configs/application.config.php`` and add ``'AsseticBundle'`` to your ``'modules'`` parameter.

 ## Latest changes
+#### 2013-05-12
+  * Asset collections defined on route level can now match the current route using regular expression
 #### 2013-05-06
   * Create console actions, run `php index.php` to see more informations
   * Option to disable/enable generating assets on fly `'buildOnRequest' => true` - by default is set to `true` for backwards compatibility.
 My recommendation is to set this to false on production environment.